microsoft/genaiscript/docs/src/content/docs/reference/token.md

 -   a `.env` file in the root of your project (VSCode and CLI)
 -   environment variables, typically within your CI/CD environment (CLI only)
--   Visual Studio Language Models (VSCode only)
+-   Visual Studio Language Chat Models (VSCode only)

 ## .env file or process environment